-For one, an enormous portion of workers in the sector are reaching retirement age – nearly half, in fact.
+For one, an enormous portion of workers in the sector is reaching retirement age – nearly half, in fact.
 This is further draining the global talent pool.
-Mining companies left scrambling to find replacements, of which there are not enough.
+Mining companies are left scrambling to find replacements, of which there are not enough.

 Secondly, mining is no longer a popular career option.
 This is because workers face a certain amount of hardships.
 These include long work days, harsh working conditions, and having to move to remote locations.

 And thirdly, the last 20 years have seen an upsurge in global mineral production due to increasing demand.
 This has just about exhausted the industry talent pool.

 Countries in Africa with an abundance of minerals are struggling with a shortage of mining talent.
 Angola, Nigeria, Tanzania, and Ghana are a few.
 This skills gap is linked to insufficient teaching and learning facilities (due to a lack of funding) and mediocre governance.
 In some countries, like Ghana, inadequate training programmes are to blame.

 There is room to improve these circumstances, however.
 Countries can widen their mining talent pool by building dedicated training institutions.
 Private sector companies can aid in this by providing funding and expertise so that training curricula meet industry skills requirements.
 A collaboration between private businesses and educative institutions could be the answer to closing Africa’s mining skills gap.